micro-os-plus/micro-test-plus-xpack/README.md

 ### Getting started

-The absolute minimal test has a single test case, with a single expectation, for example:
+The absolute minimal test has a single test case, with a single expectation;
+for example:

 ```c++